 Linda has been an advocate for borrowers who lost their homes to foreclosure during the financial crisis, individuals who were fraudulently induced to purchase investment products, as well as veterans who received negligent care at VA facilities.
-Linda’s dedication to her clients has led her to being recognized as a “Rising Star” by the Northern California Super Lawyers for the past three years.
+Linda’s dedication to her clients has led her to being recognized as a “Rising Star” by the Northern California Super Lawyers for the past five years.

 Linda graduated magna cum laude from the University of California, Hastings College of the Law in 2014.
 Before joining Gibbs Law Group, Linda was an associate attorney at a national employment law firm, where she represented employees and retirees in wage and hour and employee benefits cases.

 Linda represents a certified class of more than 500 home mortgage borrowers who lost their homes to foreclosure after Wells Fargo erroneously denied them trial mortgage modifications.
 On October 12, 2020, the Court approved an $18.5 million settlement, resulting in significant compensation payments to each class member.

 Linda represents plaintiffs alleging that Marriott Vacations Worldwide, among other defendants, breached various fiduciary duties by engaging in acts that decimated the value of the plaintiffs’ property interests in the Ritz-Carlton Club located in Aspen, Colorado.